banos/xxtmp-testmvc/examples/mithril/readme.md

 _If you have other helpful links to share, or find any of the links above no longer work, please [let us know](https://github.com/tastejs/tobuymvc/issues)._

 ## Credit
-This TodoMVC application was created by [taylorhakes](https://github.com/taylorhakes).
+This TobuyMVC application was created by [taylorhakes](https://github.com/taylorhakes).